UPCOMING PROGRAMS

 Japan’s first research and educational institution dedicated to the scientific study and dissemination of information on food and food culture.

 The various challenges we face today—climate change, the biodiversity crisis, the loss of regional cultures due to globalization, and the intensification of international competition over resources—are all deeply connected to our dining tables.
 The Japan Food Studies College is guided by the philosophy of “The Philosophy on the Dining Table,” proposed by Chairperson Aiko Tanaka, as a roadmap for reform.
 This philosophy serves as the core principle of our institution.
 By practicing “The Philosophy on the Dining Table,” we aim to collect and integrate intelligence from diverse fields to create a sustainable food culture for the 21st century, ensuring that everyone on the planet can enjoy a healthy and sustainable diet.
-We function as a think tank dedicated to fostering sustainable food culture.
+We serve as a think tank dedicated to promoting a sustainable food culture.

 This program offers immersive experiences that bridge historical traditions, contemporary food business, and future innovations in Osaka.
 Students will gain firsthand insights through guided field visits, cultural workshops, and industry engagements.